jabuddie/PersonalPortfolioGebTestSuite/readme.md

 ## Description

 This is an example of incorporating Geb into a Gradle build.
-It shows the use of Ged/Spock test functional testing for testing my personal portfolio website.
+It shows the use of Geb/Spock functional testing for testing my personal portfolio website.

 The build is setup to work with Chrome.
 Have a look at the `build.gradle` and the `GebConfig.groovy` files.